jacobdensford/jacobdensford.com/generic-fantasy/index.md

 Combat involves a series of rounds made up of turns.
 A round lasts long enough to make a test and traverse a room--about six seconds.

 An initiative contest decides the order of turns in a round.
-Rounds continuing until everyone has either surrendered, fled, or died.
+Rounds continue until everyone has either surrendered, fled, or died.

 Attacking is a contest.
 Whoever wins each attack contest deals their hits as harm.